SIT Study Abroad Program Overview

 Most programs include at least one homestay experience, offering you the chance to better understand the local culture and to experience the daily rhythm of life in the host country.
 Many programs offer homestays in both urban and rural areas to give you contrasting views of life in different social or ethnic contexts.
 Homestays can be anywhere from a few days to 14 weeks in duration.
 When not in homestays, students stay in appropriate lodgings that may include guest houses, educational institutions, camping facilities, or small hotels.

 Program CostsStudents participating on SIT programs will be billed through Appalachian the SIT tuition, fee, deposit ($400) and housing/board costs.
 This will replace the Appalachian tuition & fees for the term they are abroad.
 In addition to the SIT costs students will also be responsible for submitting a $200 OIED Program Development Fee upon acceptance by the Education Abroad Office.
 The fee payment confirms your spot and is non-refundable.
+Students will also be billed a $60 International Health Development Fee after program confirmation.

 Students should also plan for additional program related costs.
 The table below lists some of the common categories that students should plan for.